What is Double-Spending?

 The blockchain concept solves the problem of double-spending with the transaction confirmation mechanism.
 It is a ledger, which keeps a chronologically ordered record of transactions with timestamps.
 For example, in the Bitcoin network, a block containing a group of transactions is added to the ledger every 10 minutes, and all the nodes save a copy of the blockchain.
 Bitcoin uses a consensus algorithm known as Proof-of-Work (PoW) to avoid the need for centralized control.
 Instead of requiring a trusted third party to verify that transactions are not duplicated, a decentralized group of miners performs this task.
 Blockchain ensures that it can be proven that any user spending BTC really is in possession of those bitcoins.

 Suppose you have 1 BTC that you’re trying to spend twice.
 You sent 1 BTC to the B wallet from your BTC-address, then sign and send the same 1 BTC to the wallet C. Both transactions go to an unconfirmed pool of transactions: the first transaction (to B wallet) has been verified by the miners, confirmed, and added to the new block.
 The second transaction (to wallet C) does not receive a sufficient number of confirmations, as it is already considered invalid by the miners.
 What happens if both transactions are accepted simultaneously by the miners?
 The transaction which receives the maximum number of confirmations will be included in the blockchain.
-What is double spending The other is not going to be added.
+The other is not going to be added.
 In order to be safe, the recipient needs to wait for a couple of confirmations.
 Until the transaction is confirmed and received, it is not considered to have been executed.
 Confirmations are blocks containing all the transactions that have been validated by the blockchain.
 All the blocks are linked to the previous ones, and therefore all the transactions are also linked.
 A transaction does not necessary to be confirmed earlier than the other, but must be in the longest chain.

 Types of attack